Altiazio/Alti-Repo/MigrationRules.md

 - YAML-based config orchestration
 - Rolling summary memory system (md + jsonl)
 - Do NOT refactor file paths unless explicitly asked

+We also want to update Architecture.md which is the file system, with notes of what things are/do

+Attach MigrationSummary.md and Architecture.md